“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 Tattok’s face was weary with burden but he did pause, rubbing his chin with his three-fingered hand.
 “Colonel Kira,” he said after a moment.
 “Are there any hospital ships in your vicinity?”

-Kira looked at something off the screen, and DeLuca could tell she was working another console.
+Kira looked at something off the screen, and Murphy could tell she was working another console.
 “The Virginia Apgar is conducting physicals at Leytra, Admiral.”

 Tattok nodded, his expression thankfully less grave now.
 “Contact the Apgar and tell them to proceed to the rendezvous coordinates at their best possible speed.”